Creoate Wholesale Marketplace: Brand Tips + How It Compares to Faire

 How does Creoate work for brands?

-Pros and cons of Creoate for handmade lines
+Pros and Cons of Creoate for Independent Brands

 Pros of using Creoate:

-• Easy to use and easy to set up.
+Easy to use and easy to set up — no application required (unlike Faire).

-• Makers can gain stockists that they may have not reached out to on their own, potentially expanding into new countries.
+Makers can gain stockists that they may have not reached out to on their own, potentially expanding into new countries.
+Creoate has a strong UK and European buyer base, which is a real advantage for brands wanting to reach those markets.

 Cons of using Creoate:

-• Commission rates are quite high and are charged on every wholesale order, for every store, for the lifetime of that store relationship.
+Commission rates are charged on every wholesale order, for every store, for the lifetime of that store relationship (though referred retailers are always 0%).

-• Creoate’s website is reported as buggy and difficult for retailers to use.
+Creoate's website has been reported by some users as buggy and difficult for retailers to use, though they appear to be actively improving the platform.

-• Creoate is funded by venture capital that has a lot of pressure to grow very quickly.
-In some cases, this means that they put their own growth and needs ahead of makers’ needs.
+Creoate is funded by venture capital that has a lot of pressure to grow very quickly.
+In some cases, this can mean that the platform's priorities shift in ways that don't always align with makers' needs.

 Despite their similarities, there are some key differences between Faire and Creoate that are crucial for brands to know.

-• Account Setup.
-Faire requires an application (with many brands not accepted) while Creoate only requires account validation for Sellers.
+Account Setup.
+Faire requires an application (with many brands not accepted) while Creoate only requires account verification.
+However, Creoate does require a minimum of five products and approximately 40% margins.

 👋 Oh, hi!
 We’re the friendly team at Wholesale In a Box.